 Challenges in data management include ensuring data is secure, actionable, and can easily flow through the many systems an organization has in place.

 “Surprisingly, having too much data is one of the least-cited challenges; actually using the data effectively is a much more important issue,” Hugh said.

 Survey respondents also noted other challenges such as legacy systems that are difficult to integrate with new technology (38%), departmental silos (32%), inadequate resources (30%), and a lack of shared vision (30%) across the company.

 Still, IT teams are very optimistic in their organizations’ ability to make a positive customer impact (95%), and 69% said their companies have the right tools and systems in place to effectively use data to create personalized customer experiences.

-“The survey’s findings cement the notion that IT decision makers play an important role in customer experience management,” Hugh said.
+“The survey’s findings cement the notion that IT decision makers play an important role in customer experience management,” Hugh told CMO.com.
 “CIOs and their teams are like a guiding light for other functions within the organization, helping to distill what technology is capable of, and enabling teams to uplevel customer experiences, and and thereby build greater loyalty.”